FIVE PARCELS

 SPECCHIA

-The Specchia vineyard lies on the Sant’Eleuterio hill at an elevation of 200 metres, one of the highest points in the Salento, beset by untiring winds.
-Encircled by dry-stone walls and with a traditional hut, or “pagliara,” at its centre offering a bit of shade, its limestone soil is rich in clay, which ensures good groundwater reserves for the vines in time of heat and drought.
+The Specchia vineyard extends over the Sant’Eleuterio hill at an elevation of 200 metres, one of the highest points in the Salento with ceaseless winds.
+Encircled by dry-stone walls and vaunting a traditional hut, or “pagliara,” offering shade within, the limestone soil is rich in clay, which ensures reliable groundwater reserves for the vines during hot, dry spells.

 CONTRADA